ARUNIMO/Tick_Pick_EduAI/README.md

 We aim to provide the best support with personalised class wise content and tests that engage students to enjoy learning!

 A few seamless features you can experience are:
->Class wise content and mcqs
+1.Class wise content and mcqs
->Youtube video summerization
+2.Youtube video summerization
->Text to Audio and vice versa convertion
+3.Text to Audio and vice versa convertion 4.Personalised tutor chat support
->Personalised tutor chat support
+5.Visual text conversion for visual learners
->Visual text conversion for visual learners
+And a few more...

 Build at Gen AI hack hosted by Multiply Ventures X Jovian!